Modeling and Analysis

 NMC's economics research contributes to knowledge of how public investments in scientific research and higher education influence the rate and novelty of scientific advances, innovation, entrepreneurship and economic development, and ultimately improve social welfare, for example through improvements in population health outcomes.

-NMC's Space Science initiatives pursues research in space weather, planetary exploration, and remote sensing of the Earth.
+NMC's Space Science initiatives pursues research in space weather, mapping the aurora, planetary exploration, the study of low altitude electron distribution, Van Allan Radiation Belt Storm Probes, and remote sensing of the Earth.

 Research on infrastructure protection at NMC includes modeling infrastructure stablility and vulnerablilty and system optimization.
 This research includes modeling regional water distribution, and understanding electrical grid behavior.